Paramboia/pokemon-fusion/requirements/credit-based-system.md

 The fusion generation process has been updated to require credits:

 1. Before generating a fusion, the system checks if the user has sufficient credits
-2. If sufficient, it deducts 1 credit and proceeds with generation
+2. If sufficient, proceeds with generation and if successful it deducts 1 credit
 3. If insufficient, it returns a 402 Payment Required status
-4. If generation fails after deducting credits, it automatically refunds the credit
+4. If the fusion generation uses the "Simple fusion" model we should not deduct credits

 ## Stripe Integration